Step reference

 Uses AI reasoning to interpret the end user’s response and map it to a value.
 Use this mode for inferred intents, preferences, or situations where the value is not a direct transcription — for example, mapping “I’d like a two-hour appointment” to a preference variable.

 Retry behavior: By default, the Agent re-asks up to 4 times.
-If the end user does not provide a valid value after all attempts, the variable is set to the author-configured fallback value if one is set, otherwise the variable is left untouched.
+After the last attempt, the Agent keeps the values it already captured.
+Any variable still missing is set to its own fallback value if one is set, otherwise that variable is left untouched.
 You can change the number of attempts using the Max re-ask attempts field.

 Configuration options: